 How I Earn Gold in Palia as a Semi-Newbie

 But what is working for me?
 Mining!
-I have already upgraded to the Grand Harvest House, with three additional large rooms, 4 medium, 8 hallways, two kilima fireplaces, and two kilima windows.
-I only have two rooms fully furnished so I have a ways to go and am anticipating the courtyard and conservatory.
-But I’m still not getting to the point.
-Ok here is how my method goes:
+I have already upgraded to the Grand Harvest House, with three additional large rooms, four medium, eight hallways, two Kilima fireplaces, and two Kilima windows.
+I only have two rooms fully furnished, so I still have a ways to go and I'm eagerly anticipating the courtyard and conservatory.
+But I'm getting ahead of myself.
+Here is how my method goes:

-1. Forage for the materials needed for repairs kits, campfires, flairs, standard arrows, and ore compasses.
+Forage for the materials needed for repair kits, campfires, flares, standard arrows, and ore compasses.

-Next you are going to want to hunt.
+Next, you'll want to hunt.
 I just use standard arrows in Kilima and go after Sernuks.
-I find the best spawns early in the morning between 6-10 am.
-I don’t know if there is truth in that but it has worked well for me.
-I turn Kilima into the killing fields during those hours (seriously I’m shocked I can hunt in a game, but the animals just turn into little bags of meat so nothing traumatic).
+I find the best spawns in the early morning hours, between 6 and 10 am.
+I don't know if there's real truth in that, but it has worked beautifully for me.
+I turn Kilima into the killing fields during those hours, and honestly, I'm still a little shocked I can hunt in a game, but the animals simply melt into little bags of meat, so nothing too traumatic happens.

-After I finish I go back to my plot and cook the meat on the campfires.
-I have about ten fires lined up so I can rapidly cook the meat and level up my cooking!
-I keep the meat with me during mining for energy.
+After I finish, I head back to my plot and cook the meat on the campfires.
+I have about ten fires lined up so I can rapidly cook through everything and level up my cooking along the way!
+I keep some cooked meat on me during mining for energy.

 I then craft repair kits to bring along.
-I prefer mining in Bahari Bay to get the gold!
-So if you go there often you might already know there is a repair station at the stables, but you need to have the repair kit on you, not left behind in storage.
+I prefer mining in Bahari Bay…that's where the gold hides.
+If you frequent that area, you may already know there's a repair station at the stables, but you need to have your repair kit on you, not tucked away in storage.

-I also craft and bring along flairs for when I do find gold.
-If you are confused on how to properly flair…Don’t shoot it into the air.
-Take a few steps back and aim the flair at the mining node, and from there it will shoot directly into the air.
-Make sure to announce each gold node you find as small, medium, or large, the coordinates, and that you have flaired.
+I also craft and bring along flares for when I do find gold.
+If you're a little fuzzy on how to properly flare, don't shoot it into the air.
+Take a few steps back and aim the flare directly at the mining node; from there it will shoot up into the sky on its own.
+Make sure to announce each gold node you find as small, medium, or large, share the coordinates, and let everyone know you've flared.

-And mostly importantly, craft your ores!
-I only use 2-3 at a time when mining, but it’s good to have a store.
-I always save one to use in Kilima to get silver, as you need one silver bar to craft one ore, but trust me it’s worth it.
+And most importantly, craft your ore compasses!
+I only use two or three at a time while mining, but it's good to keep a small store of them.
+I always save one to use in Kilima to find silver, since you need one silver bar to craft one compass, but trust me, it's absolutely worth it.

-So head over to Bahari Bay and you are off!
-Make sure to activate your ore compass when you arrive.
-It will take a little practice to learn the area and know when and where to climb, and how to recognize cliffs that are too high to climb or unclimbable.
-You’ll get it.
-And it is certain you will get a load of iron ore and more gold than you ever have before.
+So head over to Bahari Bay and off you go!
+Make sure to activate your ore compass as soon as you arrive.
+It takes a little practice to learn the lay of the land, when and where to climb, and how to recognize a cliff face that's simply too steep to scale.
+You'll get the hang of it.
+And I'm confident you'll come home with a lovely haul of iron ore and more gold than you've ever seen before.

 Next